CapaCity-Team/EVStationSimulator/docs/user.md

 # station_deployment.py

-This file contains deployment functions.
+[Souce Code](../src/station_deployment.py) contains deployment functions.
 All deployment functions take a dictionary of parameters as input and return a list of tuples containing the station x and y coordinates.

 ### `grid(params: dict) -> list`:
 **type:** "grid"